 I was a little surprised when I saw Chevy Chase in the opening segment of the second season premiere of SNL.
 I was under the impression that he never came back after season one.
 Then again, most of my knowledge of the history of the show comes from fellow fans sharing things that they've heard over the years.

-The problem with the first season was that it did feel like Chevy's show and though he did a decent job if this was truly the case it felt like he was holding the show back from being the ensemble establishment that SNL is supposed to be, so it felt like both sides won when he ventured out to be a star on his own.
+The problem with the first season was that it did feel like Chevy's show.
+Though he did a decent job, if this was indeed the case, it felt like he was holding the show back from being the ensemble establishment that SNL is supposed to be.
+This led me to feel like both sides won when he ventured out to be a star on his own.

-This was the first episode without Chase behind the wheel and I could already see more cohesion amongst the cast.
-Unfortunately, this first go of the new show was hosted by Normal Lear.
-Though he did fine for behind the scenes personality stepping out into the spotlight he wasn't the best talent to highlight the changes.
+This was the first episode without Chase behind the wheel, and I could already see more cohesion amongst the cast.
+Unfortunately, this first go of the new show was hosted by Norman Lear.
+Though he did fine for behind the scenes personality stepping out into the spotlight, he wasn't the best talent to highlight the changes.

 It was still a fun episode that wasn't a chore to get through so with that, I will now share what I saw as I give you...

 - Gilda Radner opens the show with an announcement that Chevy Chase will not be a part of the show this week due to an injury from a fall from the week before.
 She went on to attempt to do the fall to open the show only to be interrupted by a phone call from Chase who is in the hospital and trying to talk her out of stealing his thunder.
 The sketch ends with the phone falling off the edge of the desk so Chevy could fit in one last "Live from New York," before quitting the show (or at least I assume this is coming up very soon.)

 - Norman Lear then opens the show.
 He is one of these people that I've always been aware of his name but am never sure if he's a famous writer, politician or personality.
 It turns out I know his name because he produced every show from the time.